 All voting shall be conducted on the record.
 Voting procedures for Board Meetings and Membership Meetings shall be determined by the Board of Directors.
 Voting procedures for Committee Meetings shall be determined by the Committee Chairs.
 Voting by proxy is not allowed.

 Membership Meetings shall be held at least once a year at a time, place, and manner set by the Board of Directors.
 Written notice of Membership Meetings shall be provided to all general Members at least one week in advance.
 Notice may be given by DHHBA listserv, email, postal mail, social media, instant message, telephone, text message, or personal contact, so long as the entire Membership is notified.
 Such notice shall contain an agenda..
-All Members may participate in Membership Meetings, but only Attorney Members and Legal Professional Members in good standing are entitled to vote at Membership Meetings.
+All Members may participate in and vote at Membership Meetings.
 Each eligible Member shall be entitled to one vote.
 At all Membership Meetings, the Members eligible to vote that are present shall constitute a quorum for the transaction of DHHBA business.
-Voting shall be by a majority vote of the Members eligible to vote who are present, except as otherwise provided by these Bylaws.
-It is the duty of each Board Member to attend all Membership Meetings.
+Voting shall be by a majority vote of the Members present, except as otherwise provided by these Bylaws.
+It is the duty of each Board Member and Committee Member to attend all Membership Meetings.

-Any action required or permitted to be taken at any meeting of the Board of Directors may be taken without a meeting if forty-eight (48) hours of written notice of such proposed action is given to all Board Members and written consent to such action is given by a majority of the Board of Directors.
+Any action required or permitted to be taken at any meeting of the Board of Directors may be taken without a meeting if three (3) hours of written notice of such proposed action is given to all Board Members and written consent to such action is given by a majority of the Board of Directors.
 Such written consent and notice may be given or obtained by email or instant message.
 The action must be recorded and confirmed by vote at the next Board Meeting.

 Article V. Finances.

 The fiscal year of DHHBA shall run from January 1 to December 31 of every calendar year.